 Here are a few key considerations to take in mind when choosing a typeface:

 - Think about personality

-Ask yourself, what are the core traits that represent your brand and look for typefaces that visually reflect these.
-From there, the fonts and styles you use on your website, interfaces and content should emulate those traits and make your users feel a certain way consistently.
+Ask yourself what the core traits that represent your brand and look for typefaces that visually reflect these.
+From there, the fonts and styles you use on your website, interfaces, and content should emulate those traits and consistently make your users feel a certain way.

 - Reflect on tone